-7. Interdisciplinary Major Pathway: This pathway program is offered jointly by two or three disciplines with credits distributed among the constituent disciplines/subjects to get core competency in the interdisciplinary areas distributed among the constituent disciplines/subjects.
+7. Interdisciplinary Major pathway: This pathway program is offered jointly by two or three disciplines with credits distributed among the constituent disciplines / subjects to get core competency in the interdisciplinary areas distributed among the constituent disciplines/subjects.

 The overall fraction of major and minor constituent disciplines should be 70 %.
-For a 3year program, the credit requirements in the constituent discipline should be 94 credits and for a 4-year honors program, they should be 124 credits, including the project.
+For a 3-year program the credit requirements in the constituent discipline should be 94 credits and for 4-year honours program should be 124 credits including project.